wiomax/depso/readme.md

 - Execute: Enter the directory "myprojects", then run the file "examples.bat".

-- Compile: Type "ant" to build, and the output will be dist/depso.jar.
+- Compile: Type "ant" to build, and the output file will be dist/depso.jar.

 - See src/problem for examples of constrain and unconstrained problem instances.